csecht/plot-einstein-jobs/README.md

     py -m pip install -r requirements.txt

 ### Known Issues:
 Navigation bar icons images are not showing up in MacOS.
-They are functional, but may have reduced responsiveness.
+They are functional, but may have reduced responsiveness' text descriptions of button functions are below the stub icons.

 ### Screenshots:
 ![plot all sample data](images/test_start.png)